pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 There is no obvious effect opcode that provides such strings, nor can we find anything in the [JUCE effect Opcodes tables](#juce-effect-opcodes).

-The only opcodes that deal wit in put and output are `effGetInputProperties` resp. `effGetOutputProperties`.
+The only opcodes that deal with input and output are `effGetInputProperties` resp. `effGetOutputProperties`.
 But these should return a `VstPinProperties` struct.

 So let us investigate the returned buffer: